NIVANorge/Mobius/README.md

 https://www.boost.org/
 You will not need to compile any of the boost libraries separately; we use the header-only libraries.

-Other more advanced functionality such as the C++-written calibration systems rely on other libraries.
-That will eventually be documented somewhere else.

 ### Python wrapper

 See the [PythonWrapper readme](https://github.com/NIVANorge/Mobius/tree/master/PythonWrapper).